What is Catchweight in the UFC? | Easily Explained

 Which Catchweight Fighter Has the Advantage?

-This is definitely a case by case basis where there isn't a 'true' answer.
+This is a case-by-case basis where there isn't a 'true' answer.

 Fightmatrix did a case study on the outcome of fights where a fighter missed weight.